MRCToxBioinformatics/eIF5A_hypusination_inhibition_silac/README.md

 ## Directory structure:
 - raw: PSM and peptide-level output from PD.
 One for each experiment
 - notebooks: R markdown notebooks for all analysis.
 Run in denoted order.
-See 99_final_report for the overall summary
 - results: Output from analysis notebooks
 - external: Data from previous studies
 - figures: Plots for publication